Hierarchical Side-Tuning for Vision Transformers: Experiments

 \subsection{Experimental Settings}

-\textbf{Pre-trained backbone.} For a fair comparison, we adopt the plain Vision Transformer (ViT)~\citep{vit} and mainly select ViT-B/16 model pre-trained on ImageNet-21K~\citep{deng2009imagenet} as the initialization for fine-tuning for all downstream tasks.
-Other details including more benchmarks and different pre-trained approaches are provided in the Appendix~\ref{app:extra_benchmarks}.
+\paragraph{Detailed Architectures Specifications} As shown in Table~\ref{tab:arch_setting}, HSN's architecture varies the dimensions and attention heads across stages, increasing with layer depth.
+In classification experiments, HSN's dimensions are significantly smaller than ViT's (768).
+For dense prediction tasks, we choose slightly larger dimensions to ensure sufficient capacity for handling dense prediction tasks.
+Notably, neck modules like FPN also adopt dimensions of [64, 128, 256, 384], which sets them apart from other methods where neck modules maintain ViT's dimensions, thus requiring fewer training parameters.

-\textbf{Baseline methods.} We first compare our method with the two basic fine-tuning methods: $(i)$ full fine-tuning, where all parameters of the models are updated; $(ii)$ linear probing, where only the parameters of the task head are updated.
-We also compare our method with recent SOTA PETL methods.
-(Details regarding various PETL methods can be found in the Appendix~\ref{app:detailed_methods})
+\paragraph{Pre-trained backbone} To ensure fair comparisons, we adopt the plain Vision Transformer (ViT)~\cite{vit} pre-trained on ImageNet-21K~\citep{deng2009imagenet} and MAE~\cite{he2022masked} as the initialization for fine-tuning on downstream tasks.

-\textbf{Downstream tasks.} We evaluate the performance of our HST on both image recognition tasks and dense prediction tasks to confirm its effectiveness.
+\paragraph{Downstream tasks} We evaluate the performance of HST on both image classification and dense prediction tasks to confirm its effectiveness.
 Due to ViT producing feature maps at a single scale (e.g., 1/16th), it could not be adapted to work with a feature pyramid network (FPN)~\citep{lin2017feature}.
-Therefore, we follow ~\citep{li2021benchmarking} to either upsample or downsample intermediate ViT feature maps by placing four resolution-modifying modules to adapt the single-scale ViT to the multi-scale FPN.
+Therefore, we follow~\citep{li2021benchmarking} to either upsample or downsample intermediate ViT feature maps by placing four resolution-modifying modules to adapt the single-scale ViT to the multi-scale FPN.
 In this way, similar to recognition tasks, we only need to train the newly added parameters and specific-task head, enabling us to achieve parameter-efficient transfer learning for dense prediction tasks.
-We provide detailed description in the Appendix~\ref{app:detailed_datasets}.